29 Halloween Safety Tips for Kids: Trick or Treating Safely

 Trick or Treating Safety Tips

-- Children should always be with a responsible adult, even just around the neighborhood
+- Younger children should always be with a responsible adult, even just around the neighborhood.
+Ensure older children know all the rules before they head out!

 - Only knock on doors with lights on, that is the universal sign for “guests are welcome”